Combined surface acoustic wave and surface plasmon resonance measurement of collagen and fibrinogen layers: Discussion

-{\bf Physical properties of the layers} The observed SAW phase shift monitored at 123.2~MHz thus translates into a surface mass density of 1.75$\pm$0.15~$\mu$g/cm$^2$ and 2.10$\pm$0.20~$\mu$g/cm$^2$ for bulk concentrations of 30 and 300~$\mu$g/ml respectively.
+The observed SAW phase shift monitored at 123.2~MHz thus translates into a surface mass density of 1.75$\pm$0.15~$\mu$g/cm$^2$ and 2.10$\pm$0.20~$\mu$g/cm$^2$ for bulk concentrations of collagen of 30 and 300~$\mu$g/ml respectively.
 The SPR angle shift data are modeled following the formalism developed in \cite{vigoureux} in which each component of the electrical field is propagated through a stack a planar dielectic interfaces.
-The optical indexes of the metallic layers were taken from the literature \cite{palik}: 10~nm titanium with $n_{Ti}=2.76+i3.84$ and 45~nm gold layer with $n_{Au}=0.14+i3.697$, while the optical indexes of the underlying dielectric substrate were taken as $n_{quartz}=1.518$ coated with 1200$\pm$100~nm silicon dioxide $n_{SiO_2}=1.45$.
-While only the last dielectric layer ($SiO_2$) below the metallic layer is necessary to estimate the position of the plasmon peak, we include the full stack of planar layers in our simulation in order to include possible interferences effects.
-The optical index of the protein $n_{protein}$ is assumed to be in the 1.45 to 1.465 range \cite{hook2,marsch,liedberg}.
-The properties of the protein layer, supposed to be homogeneous, are deduced from the assumption that a weighted average of its components (water and protein) can be used: if the ratio of protein in the layer is $x$, then the optical index of the layer is assumed to be $n_{layer}=xn_{protein}+(1-x)n_{water}$ \cite{clusters} ($n_{water}=1.33$) and its density $\rho_{layer}= x\rho_{protein}+(1-x)\rho_{water}$ ($\rho_{water}=1$~g/cm$^3$ and $\rho_{protein}$ is assumed to be equal to 1.4~g/cm$^3$ range \cite{caruso,kasemo3,hook2,marsch}).
+The optical indices of the metallic layers were taken from the literature \cite{palik} considering the 670~nm wavelength: 10~nm titanium with $n_{Ti}=2.76+i3.84$ and 45~nm gold layer with $n_{Au}=0.14+i3.697$, while the optical indexes of the underlying dielectric substrate were taken as $n_{quartz}=1.518$ coated with 1200$\pm$100~nm silicon dioxide $n_{SiO_2}=1.45$.
+While only the last dielectric layer ($SiO_2$) below the metallic layer is necessary to estimate the position of the plasmon peak, we include the full stack of planar layers in our simulation in order to include possible interference effects.
+The optical index of the protein $n_{protein}$ is assumed to be in the 1.45 to 1.465 range, as is the case for most polymers \cite{hook2,marsch,liedberg}.
+The properties of the protein layer, supposed to be homogeneous, are deduced from the assumption that a weighted average of its components (water and protein) can be used: if the ratio of protein in the layer is $x$, then the optical index of the layer is assumed to be $n_{layer}=x\cdot n_{protein}+(1-x)\cdot n_{water}$ \cite{clusters} ($n_{water}=1.33$) and its density $\rho_{layer}= x\cdot \rho_{protein}+(1-x)\cdot\rho_{water}$ ($\rho_{water}=1$~g/cm$^3$ and $\rho_{protein}$ is assumed to be equal to 1.4~g/cm$^3$ range \cite{caruso,kasemo3,hook2,marsch}).
 The latter value is used in our simulations.
 The methodology for extracting the physical parameters of the protein layers is the following: we first simulate the predicted SPR dip angle shift as a function of layer protein content $x$ and layer thickness $d$, as shown in Fig. \ref{simul} where we display the SPR angle shift due to the added dielectric layer formed by the proteins ({\it i.e.} dip angle with solvent before adsorption subtracted from the dip angle after adsorption).
-We mark on such a plot the experimentally observed angle shift, which leads to a set of possible \{$x$, $d$\} couples compatible with the SPR experiment.
-For each of these set we compute the surface density of the layer $d\times \rho_{layer}$ and compare it with the value $\Delta m/A=\Delta f/(S\times f_0)$ experimentally observed with the SAW measurement.
-A single set \{$x$, $d$\} is compatible with both the SAW and SPR data.
-Notice that the resulting mass density $d\times \rho_{layer}$ {\em includes} the mass of trapped solvent in the layer.